No. 1 Croydon: Other names

 No. 1 Croydon was originally known colloquially as the Threepenny Bit Building, due to its resemblance to a number of threepence coins stacked on top of each other.
 After the coins stopped being used following decimalisation the building eventually gained the alternative nickname the 50p Building, as it also resembles a stack of the now more familiar 50p pieces; and it is also referred to as The Wedding Cake.
 The resemblance to threepenny and 50p coins is approximate, as the building's floors are octagonal (8 sides) whereas threepenny coins were dodecagonal (12 sides) and 50p coins are heptagonal (7 sides).

 In popular culture

 The building was used as part of an establishing shot in Croydon in the opening credits of the 1980s British sitcom Terry and June.
-It also appeared in the Black Mirror interactive film, Bandersnatch, as housing the offices of fictional game software developer Tuckersoft.
+It also appeared in the Black Mirror interactive film Bandersnatch, as housing the offices of fictional game software developer Tuckersoft.

-Listing
+Applications for listing

-The campaign for listing No.1 Croydon is supported by the Twentieth Century Society but this was turned down by English Heritage in 2013.
+The campaign for heritage listing No. 1 Croydon is supported by the Twentieth Century Society, but this was turned down by English Heritage in 2013.
+Following the announcement of a proposal to convert the building into flats, a second application for listing was made in August 2024, but this was also rejected in March 2025.